dodierobison655/dodierobison655.github.io/index.md

 **21 January 2017**

 Hello, I'm Deral Robison, and this is my new blog.
-I want to learn more about github, and programming as well, so I will use the website for organizing my projects, and maybe for technical blogging once I feel comfortable with it.
+I want to learn more about github, and programming as well, so I will use the website as a combination of technical and personal blogging.

 [read more...](first-post.md).